rxOred/blog/content/post/analysis/anubis/anubis.md

 be used when the condition fails.

 So what exactly `SomeHttpClass.mo234e()` does?
-Well, I think its reading data from some kind of data storage using the `key` which it recieves as an argument.
+Well, I think its reading data from some kind of data storage using the `key` which it receives as an argument.
 Yaeee?? what comes to your mind?? **shared preferences**.

 To confirm our assumption